MORImementos/ProjectRio-Netplay-Reset/Notes.md

  Inning
 -   Inning number: 808928A0 (int), half inning: 8089294D (byte)
--   Seems like it can be simply changed anytime after the game starts Balls/strikes/outs
+-   Seems like it can be simply changed anytime after the game starts
+-   Once the game starts, the team batting is according to the pre-game settings, but if we turn the inning to the bottom half, the home team now becomes the away team.
+So we will need to keep this flip in mind when setting the rosters.
+ Balls/strikes/outs
 -   Strikes: 80892968, Balls: 8089296C, Outs: 80892970 (ints)
 -   Stored outs (80892974) might also need to be edited to ensure no weird behavior.